Is Vector Group Ltd. (NYSE:VGR) an excellent stock to buy at the moment? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Mar 10 when LEBOW BENNETT S sold 117,474 shares for $12.09 per share.
 The transaction valued at 1,420,449 led to the insider holds 347,304 shares of the business.

 BERNSTEIN RONALD J sold 7,400 shares of VGR for $103,415 on Feb 22.
 The Director now owns 25,630 shares after completing the transaction at $13.97 per share.
 On Feb 21, another insider, BERNSTEIN RONALD J, who serves as the Director of the company, sold 4,600 shares for $14.15 each.
 As a result, the insider received 65,099 and left with 33,030 shares of the company.